 What Are High-Volume Penny Stocks?

 A penny stock is any stock that trades under $5.
-Some penny stocks trade on listed exchanges like the New York Stock Exchange (NYSE) or the Nasdaq.
+Some penny stocks list on the big exchanges like the New York Stock Exchange (NYSE) or Nasdaq.

 Then there are the stock pumps.
-These pumpers lure buyers into stocks by touting them as the next BIG thing — like the next Microsoft or Netflix.
+Promoters and pumpers lure buyers into stocks by touting them as the next Microsoft or Netflix.

 I look for a volume of at least one million shares.
-I wanna see the daily volume at least two or three times the daily average.
+I want to see the daily volume at least two or three times the daily average.